sbahrami/sbahrami/README.md

 ### Hello World!
 Nice to see you here👋

-My professional journey began as a mechanical engineer in the industrial automation and robotics sector.
-This role was an exhilarating experience for me as a novice engineer, where I could blend my creativity with my engineering skills to develop automated equipment.
+My professional journey began as a mechanical engineer in the field of industrial automation and robotics.
+This role was an exhilarating experience for me as a novice engineer, where I could blend my creativity with my engineering skills to innovate and develop automated equipment.
 I had the opportunity to simulate these devices, oversee their manufacturing and assembly, and ultimately witness them in operation at the manufacturing site.

 Whenever a new project was announced, I found myself excited about a new challenge.
 I was eager to find solutions, and I was confident in my ability to do so.
+While grappling with these challenges could become draining over time, my tenacity would ultimately lead to a resolution.

 However, a few years ago, I decided to embark on a new challenge by exploring a different field: data science and artificial intelligence.
 I enrolled in a master’s program to learn about statistics, data operations, machine learning, and artificial intelligence.
 Currently, I’m seeking opportunities to apply my newly acquired knowledge to real-world problems, hoping to leverage my valuable experience from my previous role.